updated on 13 February 2024

 If you lose your internet connection during the interview or assessment centre, don’t panic!
 We’ve all experienced technical difficulties at some point so recruiters will understand.
 If you can't reconnect, you may be able to dial into the meeting on your phone, so keep this charged and nearby.

 If problems persist, and you’re able to, use your mobile data to send a quick email to the HR team explaining that you lost connection – the firm should accommodate you.

 Dress as you would for a formal interview.
-That includes the lower body – it’s unlikely that you’ll need to move during the interview but if you do, the decision to wear pyjama bottoms will have backfired.
-Dressing for the occasion will put you into a professional mindset and help replicate the formal environment of in-person interviews.
+That includes the lower body – it’s unlikely you’ll need to move during the interview but if you do, the decision to wear pyjama bottoms will have backfired.
+Dressing for the occasion will put you into a professional mindset and help to replicate the formal environment of in-person interviews.

 Read more on what you should be wearing to an interview in this Oracle.

-Read LCN’s ‘26-step guide to training contract applications and interviews’ for more advice on how to best prepare.
+Read LCN’s ‘26-step guide to training contract applications and interviews’ for more advice on how best to prepare.

 At some point in the interview, you’ll be allowed to ask questions.
 Meanwhile, most assessment centres include a Q&A session – often with recruiters or partners.

 Have a read of our Meet the Recruiter profiles to gain insights into what makes recruiters tick.

 In both situations, make sure you prepare a couple of good questions to ask and ensure you speak up at least once, even though this can seem daunting.